jpswade/jpswade.github.io/_posts/2008-02-29-storing-mysql-database-settings-for-php-and-perl-in-one-file.md

   - Sysadmin
 ---
 <p class="lead">
-  I have a situation where there&#8217;s two scripts.
+  I have a situation where there's two scripts.
 </p>

   1. The main core of the code which is PHP based.